pranshul-kaushik/Case-Study-Banking-Credit-Risk/README.md

 # BUSINESS OBJECTIVES:

-The original task of estimating the risk of default has been  augmented  by  credit  scoring  models  to  include  other  aspects  of  credit risk  management:  at  the  pre-application  stage  (identification  of  potential applicants),  at  the  application  stage  (identification  of  acceptable  applicants), and  at  the  performance  stage  (identification  of  possible  behavior  of  current customers).
-Scoring  models  with  different  objectives  have  been  developed.
-They can be generalized into four categories as listed below.
+The original task of estimating the risk of default has been  augmented  by  credit  scoring  models  to  include  other  aspects  of  credit risk  management:  at  the  pre-application  stage  _(identification  of  potential applicants)_,  at  the  application  stage  _(identification  of  acceptable  applicants)_, and  at  the  performance  stage  _(identification  of  possible  behavior  of  current customers)_.